 As a citizen of a EU or EEA country you have the right to stay in Sweden for three months.
 To be registered in the Swedish Population Register you need to move to and intend to live in Sweden for one year or more.
-You are also required to present documents proving that you have right of residence for at least one year or a residence permit for at least one year.
+You are also required to present documents proving that you have right of residence or a residence permit.

 In order to be registered in the Swedish Population Register (folkbokförd) you need to notify the Swedish Tax Agency (Skatteverket) that you are moving to Sweden.
 This can be done by visiting one of our service offices (servicekontor).
 When you visit the office all members of your family who are moving to Sweden must accompany you, including the children.

 You and your family members need to bring the following documents when you visit one of our service offices:

 Documents showing your civil status, e.g., marriage certificate.

 If you are unmarried, you do not need to show your civil status.